 In collaboration with other hub team leaders, practice leaders and partner organisations, The Team Leader – Support and Safety Hub will contribute to the review, development and implementation of systems, policies and procedures to build and enhance the Hub service model.

-• Comply with agency, funding and legislative requirements for information sharing, case recording and
+- Comply with agency, funding and legislative requirements for information sharing, case recording and reporting

-• Demonstrate commitment to own learning and development, including active participation in
+- Demonstrate commitment to own learning and development, including active participation in supervision and training

 Qualifications and Experience